dhruv-saxena/FreeRouting/README.md

 FreeRouting
 ===========

 Java Based Printed Circuit Board Routing Software from FreeRouting.net written by Alfons Wirtz.
+This software is available under the GPLv3 open source license.
+See the LICENSE file for more details.

 How-to-use
 ----------